Natural science: Planetary science

-Planetary science or planetology, is the scientific study of planets, which include terrestrial planets like the Earth, and other types of planets, such as gas giants other celestial bodies, such as moons, asteroids, and comets.
+Planetary science or planetology, is the scientific study of planets, which include terrestrial planets like the Earth, and other types of planets, such as gas giants and ice giants.
+Planetary science also concerns other celestial bodies, such as dwarf planets moons, asteroids, and comets.
 This largely includes the Solar System, but recently has started to expand to exoplanets, particularly terrestrial exoplanets.
+It explores various objects, spanning from micrometeoroids to gas giants, to establish their composition, movements, genesis, interrelation, and past.
+Planetary science is an interdisciplinary domain, having originated from astronomy and Earth science, and currently encompassing a multitude of areas, such as planetary geology, cosmochemistry, atmospheric science, physics, oceanography, hydrology, theoretical planetology, glaciology, and exoplanetology.
+Related fields encompass space physics, which delves into the impact of the Sun on the bodies in the Solar System, and astrobiology.

+Planetary science comprises interconnected observational and theoretical branches.
+Observational research entails a combination of space exploration, primarily through robotic spacecraft missions utilizing remote sensing, and comparative experimental work conducted in Earth-based laboratories.
+The theoretical aspect involves extensive mathematical modelling and computer simulation.

+Typically, planetary scientists are situated within astronomy and physics or Earth sciences departments in universities or research centers.
+However, there are also dedicated planetary science institutes worldwide.
+Generally, individuals pursuing a career in planetary science undergo graduate-level studies in one of the Earth sciences, astronomy, astrophysics, geophysics, or physics.
+They then focus their research within the discipline of planetary science.
+Major conferences are held annually, and numerous peer reviewed journals cater to the diverse research interests in planetary science.
+Some planetary scientists are employed by private research centers and frequently engage in collaborative research initiatives.

 Chemistry

 Constituting the scientific study of matter at the atomic and molecular scale, chemistry deals primarily with collections of atoms, such as gases, molecules, crystals, and metals.
 The composition, statistical properties, transformations, and reactions of these materials are studied.
 Chemistry also involves understanding the properties and interactions of individual atoms and molecules for use in larger-scale applications.

 Most chemical processes can be studied directly in a laboratory, using a series of (often well-tested) techniques for manipulating materials, as well as an understanding of the underlying processes.
 Chemistry is often called "the central science" because of its role in connecting the other natural sciences.

-Early experiments in chemistry had their roots in the system of Alchemy, a set of beliefs combining mysticism with physical experiments.
-The science of chemistry began to develop with the work of Robert Boyle, the discoverer of gas, and Antoine Lavoisier, who developed the theory of the Conservation of mass.
+Early experiments in chemistry had their roots in the system of alchemy, a set of beliefs combining mysticism with physical experiments.
+The science of chemistry began to develop with the work of Robert Boyle, the discoverer of gases, and Antoine Lavoisier, who developed the theory of the conservation of mass.

 The discovery of the chemical elements and atomic theory began to systematize this science, and researchers developed a fundamental understanding of states of matter, ions, chemical bonds and chemical reactions.
 The success of this science led to a complementary chemical industry that now plays a significant role in the world economy.